sandiegojs/vanilla-browser-docs/docs/manipulate.md

 ## Removing a skill

-Much like we created an event handler for adding a skill, we will now just create one to remove a skill.
+Much like we created an event handler for adding a skill, we will now create one to remove a skill.

 ```js
 var removeSkillHandler = function(evt) {}